chef/chef-web-docs/chef_master/source/uninstall.rst

 -----------------------------------------------------
 .. tag uninstall_chef_dk_ubuntu

-Use the following command to remove the Chef development kit on Debian-based platforms:
+Use the following command to remove ChefDK on Debian-based platforms:

 .. code-block:: bash